michellevenables1/book_recommendation/README.md

 # Objective
-- Build a book recommendation system to improve customer expereince and buying power.

-# Problem
 We are trying to improve Barnes and Nobles customer experience.

-Given previous user ratings we would like to improve 3 topics:
+Given previous user ratings we would like to improve 3 topics to improve sales:
 1. existing user recommendations
 2. new user recommendations
-3. an item to item recommendation
+3. an item to item recommendation system

 Recommendation system with books scraped from bookcrossing.com.
 For full presentation on book recommendation please visit https://docs.google.com/presentation/d/1ytR5aZQs46Kec9FpAQGRL0nTdByg57v1QToAy5jGoKE/edit#slide=id.p